readbeyond/aeneas/README.md

 3. `espeak` executable available in your `$PATH`
 4. Python 2.7.x
 5. Python modules `BeautifulSoup`, `lxml`, and `numpy`
-6. (Optional but strongly suggested) Python C headers to compile the Python C extensions
+6. (Optional, but strongly recommended) Python C headers to compile the Python C extensions
-7. (Optional, required only if you want to download audio streams from YouTube) Python module `pafy`
+7. (Optional, required only for downloading audio from YouTube) Python module `pafy`

 Depending on the format(s) of audio files you work with, you might need to install additional audio codecs for `ffmpeg`.